digidem/mapeo-core/README.md

   format.
 * `opts.presets`: an object that represents the contents of a `presets.json` file

+### `mapeo.createDataStream(opts)`

+Create a ReadableStream of data in the Mapeo OSM (Territory) database, in either GeoJSON or Shapefile format.
+The stream for Shapefiles is a zip file.

+Valid `opts` include:

+* `opts.format`: "geojson" or a "shapefile".
+Shapefiles export into zip format.
+* `opts.presets`: an object that represents the contents of a `presets.json` file

 ### `mapeo.observationConvert(obs, cb)`

 Convert an observation to an OSM type `node`.